hantsy/jakartaee11-sandbox/docs/index.md

  * Jakarta EE 8 mainly resolved the trademark issues, and renamed the Maven coordinates from `javax` to `jakarta`.
  * Jakarta EE 9/9.1 cleaned up the new Jakarta namespace at the API source code level.
  * Jakarta EE 10 updated a collection of specifications to align with the new Java runtime requirement.
 Jakarta EE 10 requires Java 11 as the minimal and supports Java 17 at runtime.
  * Jakarta EE 11 continuously improved the developer's experience and deprecated more APIs.
-Jakarta EE 11 updates Java 17 as the minimal and also supports Java 21 at runtime.
+Jakarta EE 11 updates Java 17 as the baseline and supports Java 21 at runtime.

 Let's have a look at what's new in Jakarta EE 11.